-1. Pay for the person behind you at the drive thru, whether it be a coffee or a whole meal.
-Make sure to stay anonymous and relay a friendly message to the person like “Have a nice day!” or “Spread kindness and pay it forward”.
+1. Pay for the person behind you at the drive-thru.
+Whether you pay for a coffee or a whole meal, stay anonymous and relay a friendly message to them through the drive-thru server.
+The message could be “Have a nice day!”, “Spread kindness,” or “Pay it forward”.

 14. Buy 10 lottery tickets and give them out to people on the street, wishing them good luck.

 22. Plant a tree or flowers in a neglected area in your neighborhood.
-A modern day Johnny Appleseed who sees the world in plants has been transforming his neighborhood one tree at a time.
+A modern-day Johnny Appleseed who sees the world in plants has been transforming his neighborhood one tree at a time.

 23. Help a family in financial need by cooking them a meal, bringing them groceries, giving them clothing, or even money.
-Do it in a way that makes them feel good about your gift.
+Do it in a way that makes them feel good about receiving your gift.